|A Great Guide to the Gardens|

-Sunset Hyssop (Agastache ruprestris Sunset Hyssop) is a wonder of a plant for its exquisite, finely textured foliage, subtle "sunset" or burnt-orange flower color, spice-and-licorice fragrance, and nectar-rich blossoms.
-A perennial, it can grow to 3 feet tall and half as wide, prefers sun, and tolerates poor soils.
-The trumpet-shaped flowers appear on spikes in late summer to fall and are highly attractive to bees, butterflies, and hummingbirds.
-Other common names are Licorice Mint, Hummingbird Mint, Anise Hyssop, and Threadleaf Hyssop.
+Sunset Hyssop (Agastache ruprestris Sunset Hyssop) is a wonder for its exquisite, finely textured foliage, subtle "sunset" flower color, spice-licorice fragrance, and nectar-rich blossoms.
+A perennial, it grows to 3 feet tall and half as wide, prefers sun, and tolerates poor soils.
+Its trumpet-shape flowers appear in late summer to fall and attract bees, butterflies, and hummingbirds.
+Common names include Licorice Mint, Hummingbird Mint, Anise Hyssop, and Threadleaf Hyssop.

 |And What, Pray Tell, Is This One?|